MustafaKenawy/Flutter_Projects/chatooo/README.md

 # chatooo

-A new Flutter application.

-## Getting Started
+A Fully Functional Chat App.

+## Services and Packages Used

+-Firebase Firestore
+-Firebase Authentication
+-Firebase RTDB
+-Provider Package
+-image_picker

 This project is a starting point for a Flutter application.